MichaelAntonFischer/enpal-link/README.md

 Meter: Enpal Solar Meter
 Start Current: 6A (or your desired start current)
 Stop Current: 0A (or your desired stop current)
-Priority: High
-Testing the Endpoint

-If you want you can also add the other meters for a more intricate pv and battery control.

 Example Meters and Config:
 ![C5E933B3-BEF1-47C2-BEEC-2A6BCA6B790B](https://github.com/MichaelAntonFischer/enpal-link/assets/93607398/b6a0688f-075f-4ba8-8b62-b2e5247ece27)